bilalq/blog/source/_posts/2012-12-17-getting-started-with-vim.markdown

 `INSERT MODE`.
 This talk of modes might not make sense just yet, but read on, and you will see the light.

 I won't lie to you, Vim has a steep learning curve.
-It can intimidating at first, even daunting.
+It can be intimidating at first, even daunting.
 In the beginning, you will feel sluggish, wondering why it's so difficult to do basic things.
 You will be confused.
 You may even be frightened.
 It'll take some time, but the rewards will prove to be worth it in